 Executive Director, Mississippi River Cities & Towns Initiative

-Kristiane Huber is a Resilience Fellow at the Center for Climate and Energy Solutions and provides analysis and advice on climate impacts and resilience strategy for businesses and communities in C2ES’s technical, policy and communications work.
-Prior to joining C2ES, Ms. Huber consulted on policy writing and communication for the…
+From 2017 to 2020, Kristiane Huber was the Resilience Fellow at the Center for Climate and Energy Solutions (C2ES) and provided analysis and advice on climate impacts and resilience strategy for businesses and communities in C2ES’s technical, policy and communications work.